-To purchase life insurance for a family member (i.e. parent) or child, you must be able to show that your have an "insurable interest."
+To purchase life insurance for a family member (i.e. parent - mother, father) or child, you must be able to show that your have an "insurable interest."
 This simply means that you are related by blood or marriage to the person for whom you are purchasing the policy.

 Most times, you purchase a life insurance policy for your child.
 Dozens of companies offer policies, both term life and whole, that can be extremely cost efficient.
 The younger you are when a policy is purchased in your name, the lower the monthly premiums.
 If you have just had a baby, now is the perfect time to purchase a life insurance policy.

 Odds are slim that you will use it, but if anything does happen to your child, you would want to be able to grieve without worrying about how to pay for the funeral expenses and lost income while you take time off from your job to grieve.

-Finally, life insurance policies can be purchased sons and daughters for their aging parent or both parents.
+Finally, life insurance policies can be purchased by sons and daughters for their aging parent or both parents.
 Often, the elderly allow insurance policies to lapse due to forgetfulness or simply lack of money.
 Adult children can purchase and become responsible for making the payments instead of allowing their parents to struggle with that monthly expenditure.